acharpen/yac-table/README.md

-# YAC-table
+# OO-table

-YAC-table is an opinionated table for JavaScript ecosystem.
+OO-table is an opinionated table for JavaScript ecosystem.

 Core concepts are: